Land High-Quality SEO Clients With This Cold Email Tactic

 With a potent link prospecting tool, you will be able to get a useful list of potential SEO clients through which you will be able to find the ones who are truly a match.

-In just a couple of steps, you will be able to:
+In just a couple of steps, you will be able to the following with the SEO prospects that you think have potential:

 …the SEO prospects you think have potential.